Itegories: Introduction

 Traced monoidal categories are now very well studied, being an important framework in both mathematics and computer science, with a wide variety of different kinds of examples.
 In \cite{abramsky1996retracing}, Abramsky characterized two kinds of trace monoidal categories: wave style traces and particle style traces.
 On the one hand, wave style trace can be understood as passing information in a global information wave throughout the system.
 Examples of wave style traces can be found in \cite[Ex 4.5]{haghverdi2010geometry}, which include \emph{compact closed categories} \cite[Prop 3.1]{joyal_street_verity_1996}, where the trace operator captures the (partial) trace of matrices and is fundamental in categorical quantum foundations \cite{abramsky2009abstract}, and \emph{traced Cartesian monoidal categories} \cite[Sec 6.4]{selinger2010survey}, which are traced monoidal categories on the product -- in this case trace operator captures the notion of feedback via fixed points \cite[Thm 3.1]{Hasegawa97recursionfrom}.
 On the other hand, particle style traces are interpreted by streams of particles or tokens flowing around a network.
 Examples of particle style traces can be found in \cite[Ex 4.6]{haghverdi2010geometry}.
 Often times, particle style traces can be expressed using partially defined infinite sum operations, and so particle style traces are also often referred to as sum style traces as well.
 Haghverdi and Scott were particularly interested in these sum style traces, which led to the development of \emph{traced unique decomposition categories} \cite{haghverdi2000categorical} to help better understand these infinite sum formulas for wave style traces.
 Haghverdi and Scott, along with Abramsky, in a series of papers \cite{haghverdi2000categorical,abramsky2002geometry,haghverdi2010geometry,haghverdi2005geometry,haghverdi2006categorical,haghverdi2010towards} used traced unique decomposition categories to give deeper analysis and recapture models of Girard's Geometry of Interaction \cite{girard1989towards}.

-Most models of particle style traces are in fact \emph{traced coCartesian monoidal categories} \cite[Sec 6.4]{selinger2010survey}, which are traced monoidal categories whose monoidal product is a coproduct, where in this case the the trace operator captures the notion of feedback instead via \emph{iteration}.
+Most models of particle style traces are in fact \emph{traced coCartesian monoidal categories} \cite[Sec 6.4]{selinger2010survey}, which are traced monoidal categories whose monoidal product is a coproduct, where in this case the trace operator captures the notion of feedback instead via \emph{iteration}.
 It turns out, thanks to the couniversal property of the coproduct, that to give a trace operator on a coproduct $+$ is equivalent to giving a \emph{parametrized iteration operator} \cite[Prop 6.8]{selinger2010survey}, which is an operator which takes in a map of type $f: X \to X +A$, and produces a map of type $\mathsf{Iter}(f): X \to A$, called the \emph{iteration} of $f$.
-Per Selinger in \cite[Remark 6.10]{selinger2010survey}, parametrized iteration operator were first defined by C{\u{a}}z{\u{a}}nescu and Ungureanu in \cite{cuazuanescu1982again} under the name algebraic theory with iterate.
-Parametrized iteration operator, and hence traced coCartesian monoidal categories, and other categorial formulations of iteration have been extensively studied by C{\u{a}}z{\u{a}}nescu and {\c{S}}tef{\u{a}}nescu \cite{cuazuanescu1994feedback,cuazuanescu1990towards}, Bloom and {\'E}sik \cite{bloom1993iteration}, Ad{\'a}mek and Milius and Velebil \cite{adamek2006iterative,adamek2011elgot, adamek2010equational} along with Goncharov and Rauch \cite{goncharov2016complete}, Jacobs \cite{jacobs2010coalgebraic}, and many others.
+As noted by Selinger \cite[Remark 6.10]{selinger2010survey}, parametrized iteration operators were first defined by C{\u{a}}z{\u{a}}nescu and Ungureanu in \cite{cuazuanescu1982again} as an algebraic theory with iteration.
+Parametrized iteration operators, and hence traced coCartesian monoidal categories, and other categorial formulations of iteration have been extensively studied by C{\u{a}}z{\u{a}}nescu and {\c{S}}tef{\u{a}}nescu \cite{cuazuanescu1994feedback,cuazuanescu1990towards}, Bloom and {\'E}sik \cite{bloom1993iteration}, Ad{\'a}mek and Milius and Velebil \cite{adamek2006iterative,adamek2011elgot, adamek2010equational} along with Goncharov and Rauch \cite{goncharov2016complete}, Jacobs \cite{jacobs2010coalgebraic}, and many others.